oysteinvolden/Real-time-sensor-encryption/README.md

 	./setupCatkinWorkspace.sh

 More instructions on how to setup a Nvidia Jetson Xavier from scratch is included in the documentation folder.
+Here, some aspects to consider when sending ROS messages across multiple machines is also included.

 In addition, to be able to run the image/video encryption examples, this ROS package depends on the following software: